 Question Five: Do you have a family?

 Answer: What?
 Oh, yeah.
 I have a husband.
 He’s a mechanic, which is neat because I get someone to work on my car for free.
 Well, and the price of parts.
 And the price of him spending half his time lying under cars.
 And the car parts in my yard and at times, even my house.
 And . . .
 I also have children.
-I have two daughters, ages 19 and 15.
-I call them affectionately Thing One and Thing Two and routinely feed them nitrates.
+I have two daughters, ages 21 and 17.
+I call them affectionately Thing One and Thing Two and how did I get so old????

 Question Six: Do you have any pets?